 Landlord discrimination against voucher holders can also deepen the burdens, economic and otherwise, of vulnerable households.
 These households in particular already face numerous constraints when seeking homes – see, e.g., Stefanie DeLuca, “Why Don’t More Voucher Holders Escape Poor Neighborhoods?”(Furman Center, Oct.
 2014).
 Voucher discrimination only increases the difficulty of securing healthy, well-maintained, fairly-priced housing.
 Accounts of discrimination further discourage tenants from pursuing a variety of housing opportunities and neighborhoods (see, e.g., J. Rosie Tighe, Megan E. Hatch, and Joseph Mead, “Source of Income Discrimination and Fair Housing Policy,” Journal of Planning Literature Vol. 32, 2017).

-As detailed in Appendix B, SOI protections are currently enacted in twelve states, the District of Columbia and numerous cities.
 In addition to the areas where SOI has been included in state statutes or local ordinances, three states provide incentives to promote the acceptance of housing choice vouchers, and three new states are currently considering SOI protection laws.

 These protections are promising and show an evolving recognition of the benefits of SOI laws.
 Yet this document also shows that broader coverage is needed.
 As fair housing advocates (and their allies) work for additional laws, and as local efforts to ensure SOI protections may face the threat of state preemption,1 there will also a need for broader public education around the voucher program, the stories of its clients, and these important protections (see, e.g., John Henneberger, “Suit filed to overturn Texas prohibition on source of income protection for voucher holders,” Feb.
 17, 2017).